 Indirect discrimination occurs where the effect of provisions, criteria or practices imposed by an employer have an adverse impact disproportionately on one group or other.
 Indirect discrimination generally occurs when a rule or condition, which is applied equally to everyone, can be met by a considerably smaller proportion of people from a particular group; the rule is to their disadvantage and it cannot be justified on other grounds.

-[Name of organisation] will seek to overcome indirect discrimination by:
+FOSMS will seek to overcome indirect discrimination by:

 provision of training for staff, volunteers, and where possible service users